apseros/ThreeDViewer/README.md

 ### Overview
-ThreeDViewer is a plotting tool for visualizing 3D scalar and vector fields in pythong using matplotlib or pyvista.
+ThreeDViewer is a plotting tool for visualizing 3D scalar and vector fields in python using matplotlib or pyvista.

 ### Installation
 ThreeDViewer can be installed through pip: